0xhepa/0xhepa/README.md

 - 👋 Hi, I’m @0xhepa
 - 👀 I’m interested in ... web3.0 and smart contracts!
 - 🌱 I’m currently learning ... py/js/solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... small projects so i can learn progressively!
-- 📫 How to reach me ...
+- 📫 How to reach me ... @0xhepa on twitter

 <!---
 0xhepa/0xhepa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.